codeigniter4/CodeIgniter4/user_guide_src/source/database/metadata.rst

 Sometimes it's helpful to gather the field names or other metadata, like the column type, max length, etc.

-.. note:: Not all databases provide meta-data.
+.. note:: Not all databases provide metadata.

 Usage example: